Candidates Tournament 2026: Players, Schedule & Predictions

 **Javokhir Sindarov** (Uzbekistan, 19) won the 2025 FIDE World Cup — which is an insane accomplishment for someone his age.
 He's the youngest player in the Candidates and plays with an aggressive, calculating style that makes his games genuinely fun to watch.
 Uzbekistan is having a chess moment right now, and Sindarov is leading the charge.

 **Wei Yi** (China, 27) made it as the World Cup finalist.
 You might remember his game against Bruzon Batista in 2015 — a queen sacrifice at age 15 that went viral and got called an "immortal game."
 He's been one of China's top players for years and finally has his shot at the biggest stage.
+Chinese chess has produced world champions before — Ding Liren won the title in 2023 — and Wei Yi carries that same quiet intensity into every tournament he plays.

 **Matthias Bluebaum** (Germany, 27) is the Grand Swiss runner-up and probably the least discussed player in the field.
 I think that might actually work in his favor — nobody's going to over-prepare for him, and he's solid enough to cause problems for anyone on a good day.